 What Should I Expect Following This Procedure?

 Following this procedure, you should expect to feel unusually groggy.
 While grogginess may be uncharacteristic for you, this is a completely natural response to receiving general anesthesia or intravenous sedation.
-You should expect to nap a lot more than you usually do during the first one to three days following your procedure because your skin requires a lot of energy to heal.
+You should expect to nap more than you usually do during the first one to three days following your procedure because your skin requires a lot of energy to heal.

 Until you have healed from your procedure, you should get as much sleep as you can.
 At a minimum, you should sleep between 7.5 and nine hours nightly.
 Furthermore, you should nap whenever you are feeling too tired.